University of Georgia: The Arch

 In 1857, the University of Georgia constructed a cast iron representation of the architectural elements featured on the obverse of the Great Seal of the state of Georgia.
 It stands at the north entrance of the campus, and has become known as The Arch.
 Fashioned from existing material, The Arch is a representation but not an exact replica of the architectural elements of the Seal.
 Originally serving both symbolic and practical functions, it was connected to a barrier which kept cows from roaming over parts of the campus, and was initially known as The Gate.
 It serves as the official icon and a historic landmark for the university.
 Since the 1900s, tradition has held that students may not pass beneath the Arch until they have received a diploma from the University of Georgia.
 Those who walked under the Arch prior to graduation commencement were said never to graduate.
 The tradition began when Daniel Huntley Redfearn, Class of 1910, arrived as a freshman from Boston, Georgia and vowed not to pass beneath the Arch until he had graduated.
 One of Redfearn's professors heard the vow and repeated it to his class, and the tradition has stood ever since.
 Many freshmen, learning of the tradition during orientation or from other sources still choose to honor the century-old tradition.
 Years of following the tradition are visible on the concrete steps leading to the Arch.
 Steps to each side have been worn down over the years as undergraduates have kept their vows.

 The Arch has been a site of historic political demonstrations.
-In 1961, when UGA officials desegregated the university with the admission of its first two African-American students, Hamilton Holmes and Charlayne Hunter-Gault.
-The Arch was a witness to students protesting both for and against segregation in the protesting the Persian Gulf War and a demonstration following the 1970 shootings at Kent State University.
+In 1961, when UGA officials desegregated the university with the admission of its first two African-American students, Hamilton Holmes and Charlayne Hunter-Gault, The Arch was a witness to students protesting both for and against segregation.
+It has also seen protesting of the Persian Gulf War and a demonstration following the 1970 shootings at Kent State University.
 In 2001, along with the Chapel Bell, the Arch was the site of a memorial to the victims of the September 11 attacks.